ironhack-datalabs/datamad1020-rev/projects/W4-geospatial-data-project/README.md

 ## How to deliver the project

 - Create a new repo in your github account.
-- Do a PR with the link of your repo copy pasted inside `m2/geospartial-data-project/REAMDE.md` on our labs repo.
+- Do a PR with the link of your repo copy pasted inside `my-project.md` (within the parentheses) on this repo.
 - You must justify your decision with a map, use visualization tools like (tableau, folium, cartoframes, etc.)
 - Provide `lat` and `long` for the new office proposals.